 This is uncomfortable, and brings you right back to childhood, where you had no way to deal with him.

-This means that when you hear Eddy, beyond feeling pain, you go back to the place of believing you have no tools, no support, and the fear that the barking will NEVER STOP.
+This means that when you hear Eddy, beyond feeling pain, you go back to a place where you believed you had no tools or support and a very real fear that the barking would NEVER STOP.

 How do we do this?